Polydactyl#

 Envelope display

 Shows audio processing over time.
-The dark gray is input audio, and light gray is outpu.
+The dark gray is input audio, and light gray is output.
 The orange and cyan line shows the difference in amplitude: orange is compression, and cyan is expansion.
 Magenta shows the gain difference from input to output.

 | |